pranavrcn/UVA-Busroute-App/README.md

 ## Overview

 This project is a comprehensive Java-based application designed to build and manage a database of bus routes for the University Transit Service (UTS) at the University of Virginia.
 The primary goal of this project is to develop a robust database that stores and organizes information about bus lines, stops, and routes, allowing for efficient querying and data retrieval.
-This project demonstrates proficiency in database design, Java programming, API integration, and SQL query writing, which are critical skills for data science and data analysis roles.
+This project demonstrates proficiency in database design, Java programming, API integration, and SQL query writing.

 ## Key Features